 Eco Setting (Warm/Cold, Eco Warm): For moderately soiled, colorfast items, and most wrinkle-free items.
 This is similar to the Middle setting but uses less energy.

-Second Coldest Setting (Cool, Cold): For bright colored, very lightly soiled items.
+Second Coldest Setting (Cool, Cold): For brightly colored, very lightly soiled items.

 Coldest Setting (Cold, Tap Cold): Uses cold water only.

 Note: On some models, the coldest setting is selected by cycling the Temperature button until no indicators are lit.